Matthieu Litt

 Photographic approach of Matthieu Litt

 Through his practice and artistic approach, he delves into concepts of distance and proximity.
-Litt's work showcases that the boundary between these two can be blurry.
+Matthieu Litt's work showcases that the boundary between these two can be blurry.
 He confuses perceptions between the distant and the close.
 Thus, an image captured up close can be entirely interpreted in a different manner, both through the techniques used and the spatiotemporal context in which the viewer finds themselves.

 Moreover, Matthieu Litt takes a keen interest in the presentation of his exhibitions, employing intelligently crafted scenography.
 The photographer creates impactful worlds aimed at raising public awareness.
 He addresses themes such as environmental issues or consumerist society.
 Despite his critical and engaged perspective, His approaches these subjects with a lot of poetry, adding a certain contemplative distance.